lucidmeetings/Redfish-Tools/doc-generator/README.md

 you can specify the locations of the `json-schema` directory and supplement file when you run `doc_generator.py`.

-You must also specify a mapping from schema URIs to local directories.
-The `doc_generator.py` tool uses this information to determine whether to get referenced data from local files or over the Internet.
-See [The Supplemental Material Document](#the-supplemental-material-document).

-The --config option specifies a file in which you can specify many of the command-line options described here, as well as some parameters, such as URI mappings, that would otherwise be included in the Supplemental Material Document.
+The --config option specifies a file in which you can specify many of the command-line options described here, as well as some required parameters, such as URI mappings, that cannot be supplied on the command line, and many optional parameters.
 See [Config Files](README_config_files.md).

 ```